intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

   unique string identifier of a variable it is attached to.
 The rules for creating this string are the same as for `__builtin_sycl_unique_stable_id` and the same algorithm can be used when generating the string for the attribute
-- emit `sycl-uid-type` LLVM IR attribute alongside `sycl-unique-id`, which contains the `kind` string passed to `[[__sycl_detail__::uniquely_identifiable_object(kind)]]` attribute
+- emit `sycl-uid-kind` LLVM IR attribute alongside `sycl-unique-id`, which contains the `kind` string passed to `[[__sycl_detail__::uniquely_identifiable_object(kind)]]` attribute